 Worse case is you ask, they say no, and they insist they need a decision by the original deadline… in which case you are in the same position you are now.

-Best case, they give you a few more days, and you can either take your #1 choice firm, or take one of the two current offers with benefit of full information and never wonder "what if," while not having to sacrifice any standard of personal ethics.
+Best case, they give you a few more days, and you can either take your #1 choice firm, or take one of the two current offers with the benefit of full information and never wonder “what if,” while not having to sacrifice any standard of personal ethics.

 The big mistake most people make in asking for an extension of a decision deadline is not asking for long enough extension.
 Most people are overly optimistic in terms of how long it will take other firms to respond.